Volvo Cars to cut costs as trade war dents profits

 Volvo has a deal for its new models in China to use in-car applications from Huawei, which is still facing partial U.S. sanctions and potential bans in European countries over fears that its equipment could be used for spying.

-CEO Sameulsson said the actions against Huawei would have no impact on Volvo’s plans, which is using Huawei’s app store in China, while relying on Google’s (GOOGL.O) app store elsewhere in the world.
+CEO Samuelsson said the actions against Huawei would have no impact on Volvo’s plans, which is using Huawei’s app store in China, while relying on Google’s (GOOGL.O) app store elsewhere in the world.

 “We’ll use the Google Android app store worldwide but it’s not available in China so we have a cooperation with Huawei.
 But it’s not really about technology’s access to their apps so we don’t see any influence from that cooperation in anyway to our business,” he told Reuters.